 Therefore, it’s no surprise Cartagena was a target of foreign powers and pirates throughout its history.
 Most famously, Sir Francis Drake succeeded in sacking the city in 1586, looting it after an occupation of a month.

 After Drake’s attack, the Spanish began the construction of a number of fortifications to protect Cartagena.
 Among them were the city’s iconic walls and the fort that became the massive Castillo San Felipe de Barajas.

 Built on top of the 40m high hill of San Lazaro, the first fort at the site dates to 1536 and bore the name of the hill.
 It was later expanded and given the name of San Felipe de Barajas in 1657.

 However, this fort still paled in comparison to the structure that stands today.
 Consisting roughly of the central, highest part of the fort, it was meant to garrison only 20 men and 6-8 cannons.
 Unfortunately, this fort did fall to the French privateer Baron de Pointis when he took the city in 1697.

 However, the fort would play a decisive role in the greatest colonial battle of Cartagena’s history.
-In 1741, during the War of Jenkin’s Ear, named for a British sailer whose ear was cut off by the Spanish, Sir Edward Vernon attacked Cartagena.
+In 1741, during the War of Jenkin’s Ear, named for a British sailer whose ear was cut off by the Spanish, Edward Vernon attacked Cartagena with a massive force.

 Vernon had over 120 ships and more than 20,000 men.
 Cartagena, meanwhile, boasted a defense force of no more than 6,000 men.
 The defense of the city was led by Admiral Blas de Lezo, who had a peg leg, peg arm, and eye patch and is often considered the model for the image of the pirate in modern pop culture.
 He and his forces prepared for the coming British onslaught.